Recent Fire Damage Posts

 Different Types of Smoke

 There are two different types of smoke–wet and dry.
 As a result, there are different types of soot residue after a fire.
-Before restoration begins, SERVPRO of Charles County will test the soot to determine which type of smoke damage occurred.
+Before restoration begins, SERVPRO of Oxon Hill will test the soot to determine which type of smoke damage occurred.
 The cleaning procedures will then be based on the information identified during pretesting.
 Here is some additional information:

 Wet Smoke – Plastic and Rubber